The Wonder List with Bill Weir

 The Wonder List with Bill Weir is a CNN original documentary television series hosted by American journalist Bill Weir.
-The series debut was on March 1, 2015 with the first episode on Vanuatu.
+The series debut was on March 1, 2015, with the first episode on Vanuatu.
 CNN announced that it had commissioned a second series in shortly after the first series aired.
 The third season aired on October 7, 2017.
-The first four episodes of the fourth season was released on CNN+ on April 21, 2022, just hours before it was announced the streaming service would be shut down the following week.
+The four episodes of the fourth season were released on CNN+ on April 21, 2022, just hours before it was announced the streaming service would be shut down the following week.

 The series entails Bill Weir telling the stories of people, places and cultures at a crossroads.